EsawAdhana/connections-bot/README.md

 3. Click "Extract Words" to find the 16 words on the page
 4. If 16 words are found, the "Solve Puzzle" button will be enabled
 5. Click "Solve Puzzle" to send the words for analysis
-6. The solution will be displayed on the game page
+6. The solution will be displayed within the extension

 ## Requirements